xtimbeau/sourcoise/README.md

 ```
 ````

-The first time the script is run completly, subsequent calls will use the cache on disk, persistant across session, unless the cache is invalidated.
+The first time the script is run completely, subsequent calls will use the cache on disk, persistent across session of the same project (R project, ), unless the cache is invalidated.

 To check the status of cache, just call `sourcoise_status()`.
 It will scan your project and collect info about your cached data.
 To refresh